ex0-tekk/Diabolist-VR/README.md

 - **Look for _QoL Enhancements, Difficulty Options, Cheats & Level Lists_ on the left side of your MO2 window and click on Visit on Nexus if you'd like to read what they do, you will find these _OPTIONAL_ cheat mods placed throughout this category and these cheats are directly accessed in game through your inventory or MCM.**

-- All nonsense weapon and armor enchantments from the Summermyst Enchantments mod have been removed, this makes for some amazing enchantment combinations, you will likely need to increase the difficulty up as you continue to level, before long you will become quite powerful by coming across 2 star & 3 star items, and by also enchanting your own gear.
+- DVR uses Wintermyst Enchantments for most items enchanted by HalgarisRPGLoot, with some other mod enchantment additions thrown in, this makes for some amazing enchantment combinations, you will likely need to increase the difficulty up as you continue to level, before long you will become quite powerful by coming across Rare & Epic items, and by also enchanting your own gear.

 - Most of the 'must-have' popular VR Quality of Life mods have been installed and fully updated and will be updated as DVR evolves over time until support ends.